-Lyft annual loss more than doubles, but revenue keeps rising

-Ride-hailing service Lyft’s annual loss more than doubled last year to over $2.6 billion, but the company claimed progress as revenue jumped 68% and ridership grew.
+Lyft posts $2.6B 2019 loss, keeps 4Q 2021 profit forecast

+Lyft’s prediction of a profit in the fourth quarter of 2021 is a year behind rival Uber, which earlier this month said it would make money in the fourth quarter of this year.

+The static profit guidance from Lyft disappointed investors.
+Its shares dropped 5.6% in extended trading Tuesday to $50.92 after the company released its fourth-quarter and full-year numbers.

-The San Francisco company is predicting another big revenue gain for this year, with a narrower pretax loss of $450 million to $490 million.
+Lyft is predicting another big revenue gain this year, with a narrower adjusted pretax loss of $450 million to $490 million.
+Last year the company lost $678.9 million before taxes.

-But in results released after the markets closed Tuesday, Lyft isn’t predicting a fourth-quarter profit this year like Uber, its main rival.

-“We significantly improved our path to profitability while simultaneously reaching critical milestones toward our long-term strategy,” CEO Logan Green said in a statement.

 The annual net loss included $1.6 billion in stock-based compensation and payroll tax expenses, plus $270.3 million in charges for insurance liabilities, Lyft said.

 For the fourth quarter, Lyft lost $356 million compared with a $248.9 million loss a year earlier.
 Excluding one-time items, the company lost 41 cents per share.
-That beat Wall Street estimates of a 53-cent per-share loss, according to FactSet.
+That beat Wall Street estimates of a loss of 53 cent per share, according to FactSet.

 Revenue for the quarter was just over $1 billion, up 52% from $669.5 billion a year ago.
 That also beat estimates of $984.1 million.